danielefdf/chen/README.md

 ![new game](https://github.com/danielefdf/chen/blob/master/docs/newgame.gif)

-    Positions can be loaded with a FEN string.
+ * Positions can also be loaded with a FEN string.

 Or analyze a position: